univec-ai/postvec/web/docs/models/index.md

 ---
 title: How models work
-description: Discovery, embed vs convert, and which CLI commands apply in each mode.
+description: Discovery, embed versus convert and which CLI commands apply in each mode.
 ---

 # How models work